 It’s a good idea to use the blockquote HTML tag to create pull-quotes inside blog posts.
 I wanted to use some easy styling that would make the quotes stand out and serve to break up big walls of text on the page.
 So I decided to style them using a CSS gradient.

-You can see an example of this type of pull-quote in use on the PET Plus website.
+You can see a subtle example of this type of pull-quote in use on the PET Plus website.